npapanik/Adyton/utils/trace-processing/README.md

 ####Introduction

-This README is a short tutorial describing how to use the "import-dataset.sh" script.
+This README is a short tutorial describing how to use the "caravida.sh" script.
 Initially, the script fetches the original trace file(s) from the web (mainly from [CRAWDAD](http://crawdad.org/)).
 Then, it processes the downloaded file(s) in order to make them compatible with Adyton: A Network Simulator for Opportunistic Networks.

 ####Requirements